The Medical Cannabis Pilot Program

 In addition, Illinois law requires very strict testing requirements.
 Medicine grown or processed by cultivators are tested for mycotoxins, microbial contaminants, pesticide chemical and solvent residue, and an active ingredient analysis of the cannabis, and cultivators are required to place a label showing these results on all medicines.
 This level of quality control represents one of the strongest arguments for encouraging patients to utilize this Program rather than purchasing cannabis from illegal sources.

-Medical cannabis is not taught in medical schools and research has been throttled by Federal laws, but this Program exists because millions of patients across the country have benefited from its use and no longer want to have to break the law to do so.
+Medical cannabis is not taught in medical schools and research has been throttled by Federal laws, but this Program exists because millions of patients across the country have benefited from its use and no longer want to break the law to do so.
 Even if there are questions that remain about its efficacy, the safety profile of cannabis is broadly accepted and there are substantial amounts of anecdotal as well as research-based evidence arguing for its therapeutic value.
 On balance, we believe that the decision to side with the patients’ wishes will serve their best interests.

 How Does Medical Cannabis Treatment Compare to Marinol?